-Essentials of Effective Manuscript Preparation is a five-session series, led by two current scholars in engineering education research who have substantial publication and editorial roles, will prepare scholars to craft and submit engineering education manuscripts to peer-reviewed journal venues.
+Essentials of Effective Manuscript Preparation is a five-session series, led by two current scholars in engineering education research with substantial publication and editorial role experience, that will prepare scholars to craft and submit engineering education manuscripts to peer-reviewed journal venues.

 Type: Instructor-Led Course